MatthewsMike/TrailTracker/README.md

 1. Create thank you / attribution note for all packages used
 1. Review language to make use of Marker/POI/Point consistent
 1. Rename routes to [Laravel Naming Convention Standards](https://webdevetc.com/blog/laravel-naming-conventions)
+    1. Be consistent with column name points_id vs point_id
 1. Split Map Controller, move into models
 1. Deal with Dependency injection
 1. Fix in login/registering redirection.
+1. Review DB Calls in schedule model to convert to eloquent ORM